1998 Cambodian general election: Conduct

 The observation of the election was coordinated by the United Nations with its Joint International Observer Group (JIOG), which consisted of European Union and ASEAN representatives.
 More than 500 foreign monitors worked alongside a national observer group to keep track of the voting process.

 Many observers and other international organizations reported that the electoral process was heavily influenced by the CPP and that there had been intimidation, violence, coercion, lack of accountability and transparency.
 Following the elections, opposition party politicians and activists were reported to be relocating towards provincial cities and Phnom Penh and many were concerned about concealing their location due to fear of persecution.

 A lack of training, many complicated forms, and packing procedures caused difficulties with the election count, especially in areas with low levels of education, literacy, and electoral experience.
 The NEC noted that there was a lack of space and planning, to the point where it was difficult to retrieve controls and recounts.
 Ballot materials were stacked on top of each other, which made it hard for the NEC to deal with the large number of complaints and demands for recounts.
 In total there were 800 complaints filed, 304 passing preliminary investigation related to voter intimidation, recount demands, and other concerned programs.

+Opinion polls

+The Institut Francais de la Statistique, de Sondage d'Opinion et de Recherche sur le Cambodge (IFRASSORC), had conducted Opinion polls throughout the country, surveying a total of 1,875 people and each asking 3 questions.

+This poll will show the choice of "Don't Know/No Opinion", but will not be factoring this choice.